Steps to Forming an LLC

 If you plan to form your LLC in October, November, or December, but will not start generating any revenue, you may want to consider waiting until the following year in January so you don’t have to pay the $800 Annual Tax twice in a few months.
 The first tax is due by the 15th of the 4th month after the LLC is filed and then by April 15th every year thereafter.
 If you file on December 1st, the tax would be due April 1st and then again on April 15th.

 If you neglect to form a separate legal entity for your business, you could be held personally liable for business debts and lawsuits.
 Find out about forming a legal California Limited Liability Company and start your business off on the right track.

 Additionally, California does not permit foreign or domestic LLCs to perform professional services.

 How Much Does It Cost to Get an LLC In California?

-The fee to file the LLC Articles of Organization in California is $70.00, which goes to the Secretary of State.
-There is an additional fee if you send a paper form for an additional fee of $15.
+The LLC fee to file Articles of Organization in California is $70.00, which goes to the California Secretary of State.
+There is an additional filing fee if you send a paper form for an additional fee of $15.
 These fees can be paid by credit card or check.

 California places an additional tax on domestic LLCs based on the LLC’s worldwide income.
 If the majority of your income is outside the state of California, you might want to reconsider whether you should incorporate or form your limited liability company in California or in another state where the bulk of your business takes place.

 California LLC Annual Fees